Adaptively Clustering Neighbor Elements for Image-Text Generation: Image Captioning

+Given the visual feature $D_v$ and the text feature $D_t$, we firstly calculate $V_{score}=D_v \cdot D_t ^T$, and $T_{score}=D_t \cdot D_v ^T$, where ``$\cdot$'' represents the matrix multiplication.
+Then we count the number of coincidence of the maximum index of $V_{score}$ and $T_{score}$.
+Finally, we normalize this number and obtain the normalized fine-grained alignment score.

-\textbf{Settings.} In the training process, we convert all the captions into lowercase and delete all the words that occur less than 6 times.
-The remaining 9487 words are regarded as our vocabulary.
-We adopt Swin Transformer~\cite{liu2021swin} as the visual encoder to extract the visual features.
-The size of the feature map is $H \times W = 12 \times 12$, and we apply the Down-Up Sampling Strategy (cf. Section~\ref{sec:down-up}).
-We train 20/25 epochs in the cross-entropy/RL stage.
-In the cross-entropy stage, the Adam optimizer is used with the learning rate of $5 \times 10^{-5}$ and decays by 0.8 per 5 epochs.
-In the RL stage, the learning rate is initialized to $5 \times 10^{-6}$ and we implement the same decay policy for 10 epochs.
+\textbf{Settings.} All the captions are converted to lowercase and exclude words occurring less than 6 times, resulting in a vocabulary of 9,487 words.
+Besides training on the grid features, we also try to expand on the ROI features.
+In detail, we arrange the ROI as a matrix according to the position of ROI.
+We adopt Swin Transformer~\cite{liu2021swin} as the visual encoder to extract the grid features, and Oscar~\cite{li2020oscar} to extract the ROI features.
+The size of the grid feature map is $H \times W = 12 \times 12$, and we apply the Down-Up Sampling Strategy with sampling rate 2.
+In detail, we downsample the features before calculation of the ACF matrix and then upsample to recover it.
+For our input feature map $\bm{V}= \{\bm{v}_{1,1},...,\bm{v}_{12,12}\}$, it is downsampled to $\bm{\bar{V}}=\{\bm{\bar{v}}_{1,1},...,\bm{\bar{v}}_{6,6}\}$.
+Then we obtain the 2-D clustering matrix $\bm{\bar{C}}= \{ \bm{\bar{C}}_{1,1},..., \bm{\bar{C}}_{6,6} \} $.
+Finally, the upsampling is applied that $\bm{C}_{i,j}=\bm{\bar{C}}_{\lceil i/2\rceil,\lceil j/2 \rceil }$ ,when $i,j \in [1,12]$.
+For the ROI feature, we set $H = 6$ without the sampling strategy.
+We conduct 20 epochs of training for the cross-entropy stage, followed by 30 epochs of training for the RL stage, both with a batch size of 40.
+In the cross-entropy stage, the learning rate is $5 \times 10^{-5}$/$1 \times 10^{-4}$ and decays by 0.8 per 5 epochs for grid/ROI features.
+In the RL stage, the learning rate is initialized to $5 \times 10^{-6}$/$2 \times 10 ^{-5}$ and we implement the same decay policy for 10 epochs for grid/ROI features.
 Then the “Reduce-On-Plateau” strategy is applied with a decay rate of 0.5 and patience of 3.
-The batch size is 40 at the whole training stage.